-Undocumented immigrants, non-high school graduates, homeschooled students who cannot provide evidence of "equivalent education," correspondence diploma recipients, students who attend a non-registered high school, and those who have completed an Individualized Education Program (IEP) Diploma, New York State Career Development and Occupational Studies Commencement Credential (CDOS), or Skills and Achievement Commencement Credential for Students with Severe Disabilities (SACC) are considered non-high school graduates and must apply for admission under the Special Admission category.
+Non-high school graduates, home-schooled students who cannot provide evidence of "equivalent education," correspondence diploma recipients, students who attend a non-registered high school, undocumented immigrants and those who have completed an Individualized Education Program (IEP) Diploma, New York State Career Development and Occupational Studies Commencement Credential (CDOS), or Skills and Achievement Commencement Credential for Students with Severe Disabilities (SACC) are considered non-high school graduates and must apply for admission under the Special Admission category.
 All applicants in this category must take and pass an "Academic Opportunity Assessment" (AOA) test before being accepted into a degree or certificate program.

-Contact the Admissions Office at 315-792-5354 or the Rome Student Services Center at 315-334-7709 to arrange for an interview to discuss the requirements you must meet in order to enroll as a non-high school graduate.
+Contact the Admissions Office at 315-792-5354 to arrange for an interview to discuss the requirements you must meet in order to enroll as a non-high school graduate.